This guide is for Big Life Journal for Kids — 2nd Edition

 For each topic, make a poster, collage, or picture.
 Add the theme name at the top (e.g., be grateful).
 As you learn about the topic, invite your child to doodle, add stickers, cut out pictures from old magazines — whatever your child finds inspirational and applies to the topic.

-For example, when working on the topic “Be Grateful”, your child might select pictures which represent people, places, and things they appreciate.
+For example, when working on the topic “Be Grateful”, your child might select pictures that represent people, places, and things they appreciate.
 Phrases or quotes from that Big Life Journal topic can be added, too.

 Finally, how to make THE MOST of it